trusona/trusona-mobile-sdk-android/README.md

 * A view with the id `trusonafication_reject_button`

-2. Using a previously instantiated `Trusona` object, call `monitorForPendingTrusonafication`, passing a reference of the current foreground `Fragment` and an instance of the implemented `TrusonaficationHandler` to monitor for a pending `Trusonafication`.
+2. Using a previously instantiated `Trusona` object, call `monitorForPendingTrusonafication`, passing an instance of the implemented `TrusonaficationHandler` to monitor for a pending `Trusonafication`.
 * This call would be made in your frament's `onStart()` lifecycle method.

 3. To release resources, call `stopPendingTrusonaficationsMonitor` in your `onStop` fragment life cycle method.